GoogleCloudPlatform/ai-platform-samples/datasets/README.md

 We have two different sizes of the dataset:

-* Big: With 1M samples for training and 200K samples for evaluation
+* Small: With 10K samples for training and 2K samples for evaluation.
+This dataset has a good size for local training and debugging your code.
-* Small: With 10K samples for training and 2K samples for evaluation
+* Big: With 1M samples for training and 200K samples for evaluation.
+This dataset is best used in cloud training due to its size.

 You can download either dataset (or both) by running one of the two following scripts: